-- We will take you to the best roads around.
-We know every small road you will enjoy and keep away from busy and dangerous roads.
+- Cycling in Catalonia is a great experience.
+We will take you to the best roads around as we know every small road to keep you away from busy and dangerous roads.

-- We can adapt every stage to your needs.
-We can make them longer or shorter (we might change some destination towns)
+- We can adapt every stage to your needs, in terms of distance and difficulty (we might change some destination towns)

-- Our hotel selection is very accurated.
+- Our hotel selection is very accurate.
 We mix some of the best urban hotels with other hotels at the seaside and even some rural cozy hotels.
 You will enjoy all of them.

 - 4 cycling days

 - This trip can be tailor-made throughout the year to suit your requirements

 This is a sample tour, we will adapt the route depending on you arrival airport and landing time.
 Also depending on your climbing abilities and the mileage you would like to do.